TechEdSat: Future TechEdSats

-TechEdSat-9 and TechEdSat-11 are planned to fly at some point in the future.
+TechEdSat-9 is planned to fly at some point in the future.
 TechEdSat-9, like TechEdSat-10, is planned to test radio communication technologies for National Oceanic and Atmospheric Administration (NOAA) and others.

 TechEdSat-12 will test technologies for the tracking and identification of small satellites.
 It will carry a radio-frequency identification (RFID) tag, a radar reflector, and an L-band antenna.
 It was selected for launch in February 2020 by NASA's CubeSat Launch Initiative, and will be delivered to orbit on a launch contracted through the ELaNa program.